 Unless you have spent the last 80 years under a rock, your life has been touched in one way or another, for better or worse, by the magically twisted world of Disney.
 Generations of young girls and boys alike have been raised on the wholesome, family-friendly entertainment endlessly being churned out by the Mouse Factory.
-However, returning to these films as an adult can be a far different experience than when we were pestering our parents to watch them for the thousandth time.
-Namely, we’ve come to realize that these beloved classics were not all sunshine, fairy dust, and happy endings.
+However, returning to these beloved classics as an adult can be a far different experience than when we were pestering our parents to watch them for the thousandth time.
+Namely, we’ve come to realize they were not all sunshine, fairy dust, and happy endings.
+Made all the more twisted if we are to believe the incredibly dark fan theories floating around out there.

 Below we have compiled some of the more eye-opening memes to have graced the Internet showing just how non-innocent our childhoods were.
 Don’t worry, these won’t entirely ruin these movies for you, just add a new layer of disturbing nuance to them that you can share either now or in the future with your kids.
 Though we can’t guarantee you’ll look back at your own childhood the same way ever again.
 Here we go!